Download your FREE Nutritious Snack Guide

 • Minimum 4 year Bachelor’s degree in food and nutrition.

-• Completion of minimum 1 year accredited dietetic internship in clinical or community setting with over 1,250hours of supervised training.
+• Completion of minimum 1 year accredited dietetic internship in clinical or community setting with over 1,250 hours of supervised training.

 • Must pass Dietetic Registration licensing exam.